YAMAHA YBR125 CUSTOM (2008 - 2019) Review

 Value vs rivalsNext up: Equipment

 Nothing much to get excited about, but lots of common sense where it counts.
 Clocks and controls are decent, the new nine-spoke alloys are a sweet touch and the addition of a mainstand and rack is a bonus.
-Compare and buy parts for the Yamaha YBR125 Custom.

 |Engine type||2v aircooled single, 5 gears|